Halloween Witch Cookies [Stuffed!]

 Note

-Chill the dough for at least 15–20 minutes before shaping—it makes the cookies easier to handle, helps them keep their shape, and gives a better texture after baking.
+If you have the time, chill the dough before rolling it flat for at least 15–20 minutes before shaping.
+This makes the cookies easier to handle, helps them keep their shape, and gives a better texture after baking.

 Helpful Hints